VHSgunzo/runimage/README.md

 # or CTRL-D
 ```

-## Troubleshooting and problem solving
+## Troubleshooting and problem solving:

 * By default, all container processes running in the background will be killed after the container is closed, to allow background processes, use the environment variable ALLOW_BG=1
 * Possible tearing on nvidia in RunImage desktop mode ([solution](https://wiki.archlinux.org/title/NVIDIA/Troubleshooting#Avoid_screen_tearing))